Temporary outdoor wonder has been created based on the work made in collaboration with Ole and Hauke Ziessler for Blackout Basel in 2015.

 Trick or Tree is a combination of dead tree trunk, branches and old Slovak-German dictionary.
 Built in Kalga, Himachal Pradesh in 2016 during amazing Kyta residency program:

-The sculpture was destroyed shortly after it was built, by local ever-curious and ever-hungry passerby cows.
+The mechanical sculpture was destroyed shortly after it was built, by local ever-curious and ever-hungry passerby cows.

 What has surprised me the most about Kalga, soon after arrival I have realised that there is no suitable wood I can work with.
 Apart from random dried out branches, to find dead trees in the forest that surrounds Kalga was nearly impossible.
 Not only because trees are way above human scale (two to three people can hug an average size trunk), simply local people are still using wood to fire up their ovens that they use daily.
 So while in nearby forests of Basel there was a lot of material to work with (say, we spotted some dead trees from a highway and found a way how to drive to them) areas within transportable distance around village were completely clear of any dry dead wood.